Combine and conquer: model averaging for out-of-distribution forecasting: Case studies

 Once we go outside the $D_{train,sub}$ interval, the pattern changes.
 In both datasets, we observe that for trips with distances below $d_{a,sub}$ (i.e. segments 1\&2), the weight for behavioural models increases.
-In the DECISIONS data, only a small share goes to NL, with quite equal weight for the other three models.
-On the other hand, in LPMC, MNL essentially obtains all the weight.
-For longer trips, i.e. above $d_{b,sub}$, NL gets the vast majority of the weight in the DECISIONS data, with the rest going to DFT.
+In the DECISIONS data, only a small share goes to NL and DFT.
+On the other hand, in LPMC, MNL obtains over 80\% of the weight.
+For longer trips, i.e. above $d_{b,sub}$, NL gets the vast majority of the weight in the DECISIONS data, with DFT getting more than MLP or XGB.
 For LPMC, MLP retains a large weight, but this decreases while the weight for MNL and DFT increases with distance.

-The final step in our analysis of results concerns the performance of the model averaging structure on the validation data.
-Table \ref{tab:LL_MA_validation} shows the LL on the validation data, covering the entire range of distances, for the four sub-models and for model averaging.
-As in estimation, we see that the model averaging structure obtains the least negative LL.
-What is striking however is the contrast with the results on the estimation data, i.e. Table \ref{tab:LL_estimation}.
-With the exception of DFT on the LPMC data, the gains by model averaging over the sub-models are larger on the validation data than on the estimation data.
-This provides initial evidence to support the notion that model averaging is less susceptible to over-fitting on the estimation data than data-driven models.
+The final step in our analysis of results concerns the performance of the model averaging structure on the test data.
+Table \ref{tab:LL_MA_test} shows the LL on the test data, covering the entire range of distances, for the four sub-models and for model averaging.
+As in estimation, we see that the model averaging structure obtains the highest LL.
+What is notable is the contrast with the results on the estimation data, i.e. Table \ref{tab:LL_estimation}.
+For both datasets, the gains by model averaging over the best-performing sub-model are larger on the test data than on the estimation data.

-There are two possible influences that could drive the differences between Table \ref{tab:LL_MA_estimation} and Table \ref{tab:LL_MA_validation}.
-The first of these is the potential that model averaging reduces the risk of over-fitting to the estimation data, which can be tested by comparing the performance on segments 2-9 between the estimation and validation data.
+There are two possible influences that could drive the differences between Table \ref{tab:LL_MA_estimation} and Table \ref{tab:LL_MA_test}.
+The first of these is the potential that model averaging reduces the risk of over-fitting to the estimation data, which can be tested by comparing the performance on segments 2-9 between the estimation and test data.
 The second is the potential that model averaging offers improved out-of-distribution performance, which can be tested by comparing the performance on segments 1 and 10 between the sub-models and the model averaging structure.